User Tools

 samba-tool domain provision --server-role=dc --dns-backend=SAMBA_INTERNAL --realm=MAD.CAPONATO.ES --domain=MAD --adminpass=Passw0rd --option="dns forwarder=8.8.8.8 1.1.1.1"

-Once your AD has been provisioned, copy your newly generated Kerberos conf file to /etc/
+Once your AD has been provisioned, copy your newly generated Kerberos config file to /etc/.

 cp /var/lib/samba/private/krb5.conf /etc/